lifemapper/lmsyft/sphinx/aws/aws_workflow.rst

 Steps
 ===========================================================

-1. Create namespace and workgroup for steps and temporary data
+1. Redshift: Create namespace and workgroup for steps and temporary data
 ****************************************************************

 TODO: fully document this process and the meaning of each component.